renesugar/k_elda_archive/docs/_GettingStarted.md

 # Getting Started
-This guide explains how to install Quilt, and also serves as a brief, hands-on introduction to some Quilt basics.
+This section explains how to install Quilt, and also serves as a brief, hands-on introduction to some Quilt basics.

 ## Install Node.js